How School-Based Therapy is Destigmatizing Mental Health

 Most stigmas are centered on a lack of understanding about children’s mental health issues like anger/impulsivity, attention deficient/hyperactive disorder (ADHD), attachment disorders and trauma.
 Learning to distinguish between mental health and normal child development skills is the key to overcoming them.

-As a community, were are already working to combat stigmatization.
-Sarasota County Schools contracted school-based therapists in 15 elementary schools; the presence of therapy in a school setting has allowed and promoted open conversations about children’s mental health among students, teachers and parents.
+As a community, we are already working to combat stigmatization.
+Sarasota County Schools and Manatee County Schools have contracted school-based therapists in their elementary schools; the presence of therapy in a school setting has allowed and promoted open conversations about children’s mental health among students, teachers and parents.
 The initiative has sparked an interest in learning and implementing healthy, appropriate ways to nurture children’s mental health.

 School based therapists are flexible, they not only provide therapeutic services to children in school, but also in their homes with family members present.
 Not only is this more convenient for parents, these multigenerational therapy sessions are normalizing the conversation around mental health and what it’s all about.

 You can do your part to destigmatize mental health by objectively responding to negative comments.
 If someone you know is openly stigmatizing mental health, try to engage them in conversation, explaining mental health and treatment from a nonjudgmental perspective.
 This approach is based on the efforts to remove the stigma, shame, embarrassment, but provide the support and skills that are needed for treatment.

 Together, we can normalize mental health.
 In doing so we will be creating a better world and a better future for our children.